kbknudsen/PyEIS/README.md

 xxx

 ## Acknowledgements
-Kristian's work on PyEIS is the accumulation  of studying kinetics, double-layer and capacitive effects, and mass transport limitations in battery cells with Electrochemical Impedance Spectroscopy during his PhD at The Technical University of Denmark, Department of Energy under the supervision of Ass.
+PyEIS is the accumulation of studying kinetics, double-layer and capacitive effects, and mass transport limitations in cells with Electrochemical Impedance Spectroscopy during his PhD at The Technical University of Denmark, Department of Energy under the supervision of Ass.
 Prof. Johan Hjelm.
 He currently has a Post Doctoral position at the University of California, Berkeley at the Department of Chemical Engineering with Ass.
 Prof. Bryan D. McCloskey.
 During this time Kristian developed PyEIS for batch analysis of complex EIS responses.

 Funding is acknowledged from NASA ARMD Convergent Aeronautics Solutions (CAS) Project (cooperative agreement NNX16AR82A).